 Garden Court North Chambers has significant expertise in prison law.
-Our Members appear in adjudications and regularly undertake parole board hearings at prisons throughout the country.
-We undertake representation before lifer, parole, and recall panels, Categorisation of prisoners in particular Cat A and calculation of sentences, and we provide written advice on all aspects of prison law.
+Our members appear in adjudications and regularly undertake parole board hearings at prisons throughout the country.
+We undertake representation before lifer, parole, and recall panels, Categorisation of prisoners (in particular Category A prisoners) and calculation of sentences, and we provide written advice on all aspects of prison law.

 We also have significant expertise in undertaking judicial reviews in this area and civil actions against the Home Office.

-- R (Haney, Kaiyam, Massey and Robinson) v SSJ (Supreme Court held that all indeterminate prisoners must be given a reasonable opportunity to rehabilitate themselves and demonstrate their suitability for release);
+- R (Haney, Kaiyam, Massey and Robinson) v SSJ UKSC 66 (Supreme Court held that all indeterminate prisoners must be given a reasonable opportunity to rehabilitate themselves and demonstrate their suitability for release);

 - R v Round & Dunn EWCA Crim 2667 (consecutive sentences and HDC);